You can reactivate a cancelled or expired site by logging in and entering new billing information.

-At your request, we can try to retrieve some or all of your cancelled or expired site’s contents, although this may depend on how much time has elapsed since the site was cancelled or expired.
+After a site is cancelled or expired, content is marked for permanent deletion.
+At your request, we can try to retrieve some or all of your cancelled or expired site’s contents, but it will depend on how much time has elapsed since the site was cancelled or expired.
 More information about what happens to your site’s content when you cancel an account is available in Deleting your site and its contents.

 Reactivate from a parking page

-Sites linked to ongoing subscriptions, like Squarespace Domains or G Suite, change to a parking page upon cancellation or expiration.
-If your site changed to a parking page for this reason, your parking page allows you to start over and continue to manage billing.
+Sites linked to ongoing subscriptions, like Squarespace Domains, Email Campaigns, or G Suite, change to a parking page upon cancellation or expiration.
+If your site changed to a parking page for this reason, you can start over and continue to manage billing.

 For help reactivating from a parking page, visit Parked expired or cancelled sites.

 - You can check if your site has expired by visiting its URL.
 You'll see a message that says "Website Expired."

 - If you don't see the "Website Expired" message but can't log in, visit I can't log in to troubleshoot.